muhme/joomla-branches-tester/README.md

 :fairy: *"You will need to reinstall the Joomla Patch Tester if, for example, you switch the database.
         For more details, see [Database and File System Consistency](#database-and-file-system-consistency)."*

-More options available are:
+Other available options are:
-* `uninstall` to remove Joomla Patch Tester from Joomla instance.
+* `uninstall` to remove Joomla Patch Tester from Joomla instance (default is `install`).
-* Joomla Patch Tester version number, e.g. `4.4.0`, if you need to install an older version.
+* Joomla Patch Tester version number, e.g. `4.4.0`, if you need to install an older version (default is latest version).

 ⚠️ Currently (August 2025) the following Patch Tester versions are usable:
 * Joomla 4.4 – Patch Tester 4.3.3